If you are planning to sell your property in France, you will probably want to engage an estate agent. We outline your rights and your obligations.

 This document should be distinguished from a bon de visite which is merely a record that an agent has introduced a property to a potential seller.
 Without being accompanied by a mandat de vente, the agent has no right to any sales commission.

-If you sign a mandat, you have seven days to change your mind.
+If you sign a mandat outside of the offices of the agent you have seven days to change your mind.
 The mandat must also make this clear.

 You must also be provided with a copy of the mandat, which should include on it the business registration number of the agent.

 If you do sign and change your mind within seven days, then you need to notify the estate agent in writing (normally by sending signed tear off declaration to this effect) by a letter sent recorded delivery.

 The mandat must also be signed prior to the sale taking place.

 Estate agents in France do not differ that much from their other European counterparts in a tendency to sometimes offer prospective clients inflated valuations in order to obtain instructions.

 They do so in the reasonable knowledge that, at some point, the client may be forced to accept a lower valuation, either because no offers have been received, or offers have been substantially below the asking price.